Salvatore Ruggiero: Death

-Personal toll on Angelo
+Aftermath

 After Angelo was notified of his brother's death, he, along with Gene Gotti and John Carneglia, went to Salvatore's hideout in Franklin Lakes, New Jersey, searching for a yet-to-be-sold shipment of heroin and cash.
 A few months earlier however, hoping to catch up with his elusive brother and to gain evidence to indict John Gotti, the FBI's Gambino Squad had thoroughly wired Angelo's home.
 Not only was his telephone line bugged, but microphones were placed in his kitchen, den and dining room.
 Federal agents were able to record Angelo's attorney Micheal Coiro, offering condolences to Angelo on the death of his brother, and then saying, "Gene found the heroin."

 The talk of heroin in the wake of Salvatore's death and the connection to a Gotti family relative seized the attention of the investigating FBI agents.
 The investigation into Angelo suddenly held promise in leading to indictments of major family operatives.
 Angelo was known as a constant chatter-box, providing a running commentary on everything going on around him.
 Everyone who visited him had to endure endless gossip, complaints and general indiscretions.
 The death of his brother Salvatore, hit Angelo hard and he was often overheard on FBI wiretaps in his Cedarhurst, New York home wistfully speaking of his brother to Gerlando Sciascia and Joseph LoPresti, his two drug trafficking partners.

 Unlike his brother Salvatore who became a multi-millionaire from his successful large scale drug trafficking operation, Angelo would never rise above a wealthy street-level mobster.

 He later told Joseph LoPresti, "You know I lost my brother.
 I said to myself: "I'll have to get drunk".
 I had two vodkas...
 I went in my room, I closed the door and I cried...."
 The bugs also overheard Angelo saying how difficult it was accepting his brother's death because the body was in "fuckin pieces."
-He added: "If he would have been shot in the head and [they] found him in the streets- that's part of our life, I could accept that."
+He added: "If he would have been shot in the head and [they] found him in the streets- that's part of our life, I could accept that.
+Not his way."

 A memorial service was held in Howard Beach at Mary Dellacroce's house.
 Afterward Angelo said his late younger brother, "... had a pretty good, nice sendoff.
 I mean my whole fucking family [and]... all the wiseguys in the family (Gambino crime family) were there."
 Angelo who had scheduled a secret rendezvous with Salvatore for that day made arrangements for the welfare of his brother's child Salvatore Ruggiero Jr.